 Two pieces of steel sheet are to be brazed.
 The steel must first be cleaned so that grease and dirt is removed.
 Wire wool or emery cloth are the most suitable abrasives.

 A borax flux (powder) is mixed with water to produce a paste which is brushed along the joint.
 Flux prevents oxidation taking place on the metal surfaces as this would prevent brazing being successful.

-2. The compressor is turned on and this pressurises the gas and air.
+A blow torch is fairly simple to use.
 As the gas-air control is slowly turned on, gas is fed through the nozzle and this is ignited by a pilot light on the nozzle or by a match.

 The steel is given a gentle overall heating first which raises the temperature slowly.
 This allows the steel to expand slowly and for the water in the flux to evaporate without moving the steel out of position.
 The flame is moved around the joint fairly quickly throughout this first stage of heating.